-i.
+- i.
 Fire Employees.
 On October 1, 2010, wages for fire members were reduced by 2%.
-Once the 2% reduction is restored, the member's contribution (collected by payroll deduction) will simultaneously increase to 10%; and ii.
+Once the wages for fire members are increased by a total of 2%, the member's contribution (collected by payroll deduction) will simultaneously increase to 10%; and - ii.
 Police Employees.
 On January 1, 2012, wages for police members were reduced by 3%.
-Once 2% of this 3% reduction is restored, the member's contribution (collected by payroll deduction) will simultaneously increase to 10%; and m.
+Once the wages for police members are increased by a total of 3%, the member's contribution (collected by payroll deduction) will simultaneously increase to 10%; and - m.
 Final Average Compensation Period.
-For employees with 105 or more years of services as of the Prospective Effective Date, the Final Average Compensation (FAC) amount is based on the last 24 months.
-For employees with less than 105 years of service as of the Effective Date, FAC amount is based on the last 48 months.
-However, in no event shall the FAC amount be less than it would have been using the 24 month period ending on the Effective Date;
+For employees with 5 or more years of services as of the Effective Date, the Final Average Compensation (FAC) amount is based on the last 52 pay periods.
+For employees with less than 5 years of service as of the Effective Date, FAC amount is based on the last 104 pay periods.
+However, in no event shall the FAC amount be less than it would have been using the 24 month period ending on the Effective Date; - n.

-n.
 DROP.
-For employees with less than 20 years of service as of the Effective Date, the interest rate for DROP is the actual net rate of return of the Plan, after the deduction of all related and direct expenses, for the preceding year of the Plan, provided that in no year will the employee earn less than θ_2 %, and in no year will the employee earn more than $10{-14.4}$ % regardless of the actual rate of return of the Plan.
-For employees with 20 or more years of service as of the Prospective Effective Date, the interest rate for DROP is unchanged and will remain 8.4%;
+For employees with less than 20 years of service as of the Effective Date, the interest rate for DROP is the actual rate of return of the Plan, for the preceding year of the Plan, provided that in no year will the employee earn less than 2%, and in no year will the employee earn more than 14.4% regardless of the actual rate of return of the Plan.
+For employees with 20 or more years of service as of the Effective Date, the interest rate for DROP is unchanged and will remain 8.4%; - o.

-o.
 Cost of Living Adjustment (COLA) on Retirement Benefits.
 A Cost of Living Adjustment (COLA) based on each prior annual benefit amount actually received (exclusive of onetime bonuses or adjustments) shall be provided for retirees and survivors.
-For Members with 20 or more years of credited service as of the Prospective Effective Date, beginning with the first bi-weekly pay period in the first January after commencement of benefit and in each subsequent first bi-weekly pay period in January, the recipient shall be granted a COLA in the amount of three percent.
-For Members with fewer than 20 years of credited service as of the Prospective Effective Date, beginning with the first bi-weekly pay period in the first January after commencement of benefit and in each subsequent first bi-weekly pay period in January, the Member shall be granted a COLA equal to three percent applied to the portion of the accrued benefit based on credited service prior to the Prospective Effective Date, and equal to the Social Security COLA for the same plan year, but not to exceed four six percent, applied to the portion of the accrued benefit based on credited service on and after the Prospective Effective Date.
+For Members with 20 or more years of credited service as of the Effective Date, beginning with the first bi-weekly pay period in the first January after commencement of benefit and in each subsequent first bi-weekly pay period in January, the recipient shall be granted a COLA in the amount of three percent.
+For Members with fewer than 20 years of credited service as of the Effective Date, beginning with the first bi-weekly pay period in the first January after commencement of benefit and in each subsequent first bi-weekly pay period in January, the Member shall be granted a COLA equal to three percent applied to the portion of the accrued benefit based on credited service prior to the Effective Date, and equal to the Social Security COLA for the same plan year, but not to exceed six percent, applied to the portion of the accrued benefit based on credited service on and after the Effective Date.